hicommonwealth/commonwealth/knowledge_base/Ways-Of-Working.md

 Points may always be increased mid-implementation, but a justification must be provided.
 Moreover, the original point estimation _must_ be left as a tag, rather than deleted.

+#### Tags

+The tag syntax `Sn` (e.g. `S1`, `S2`) refers to the sprint cycle `n` the work is scoped to.
+If a ticket rolls over to the next sprint cycle, we add that next cycle's tag without removing the prior cycle tag.
+(Similar to our handling of point estimations.)

+Documentation work (both tickets and pull requests) must receive a `documentation` tag.

 ### Branches

 Branches should be prefixed with an issue number, then the contributor's name, followed by a short descriptive tag e.g. `5007.john-doe.update-sidebar-layout`.